-Since every group will have different resources, providing a specific list of activities allows them to choose what they feel they can accomplish, rather than turning you down flat for fear of getting in over their heads.
+Since every group will have different resources, providing a specific list of activities allows them to choose what they feel they can accomplish, rather than them declining your organization for fear of getting in over their heads.

-Such a list could include: hosting phone banks, triggering their phone tree, organizing letter writing campaigns, printing and distributing leaflets, publishing stories in their magazine or newsletter, posting on website, sending emails to list serve, featuring on My Space or Facebook, getting names for petitions, sponsoring education programs, helping with a speaker’s bureau, signing on to group letters, talking with or writing to influential administrators or the board of trustees, joining you at a news conference, signing an op-ed, turning out their members for a rally, or hosting a speaker from your organization at their meeting.
+Such a list could include: hosting phone banks, organizing letter writing campaigns, printing and distributing leaflets, publishing stories in their magazine or newsletter, posting on website, sending emails to list serve, featuring on Facebook, tagging them on Twitter, getting names for petitions, sponsoring education programs, helping with a speaker’s bureau, signing on to group letters, talking with or writing to influential administrators or the board of trustees, joining you at a news conference, signing an op-ed, turning out their members for a rally, or hosting a speaker from your organization at their meeting.

 One of the most important parts of a smoothly running coalition is communication.
 Be sure that everyone is communicating the work they are doing with an eye on how to best complement the efforts of others.
 Don’t forget to thank members of the coalition for their contribution – whether it is time, money or influence.